 Art on paper / Paper art

 The structures of the old drawings are like ready-made colors and lines in my own handwriting.
 The old drawings are glued together and cut off again, making layers visible, like layers of an excavated mound or quarry; the deeper layers, physical, but in the work also immaterial and symbolic.
-The layers show time; the accumulation of times, reuse of drawings, even my own history as an artist is compressed in them.
-Time is a space, just like the landscape.

 Everything except language